NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

   No Changes to `~/.julia/environments/v1.6/Manifest.toml`
 ```

+!!! warning
-**WARNING:** If you want to use Julia within Jupyter notebook, some package management features (like adding new packages) do not work well.
+    If you want to use Julia within Jupyter notebook, some package management features (like adding new packages) do not work well.
 It is best to add/remove/update either with a script or using the REPL.

 ### Environments